WORKING AS A

 I don’t think that I’ll be overstating the facts if I say that suddenly the CZT community exploded.
 We all lost at least some relationships in everyday social life and found some comfort in our online classes.
 We got to know each other, strengthened our feelings of belonging to the Zentangle community and found true joy in teaching and attending classes.
 Additionally, for many of us, the Covid crisis almost helped us jumpstart careers outside of our local markets.

 But there is also a different side of the same coin.
-Before, sharing knowledge was less encumbered with fear of copying because in a way there was almost no competition while everyone was teaching within their local community.
+Before, sharing knowledge was less encumbered with fear of copying.
+In a way there was almost no competition while everyone was teaching within their local community.
 Suddenly there were talks about copyrights.
 And there is a huge competition, too.
 Back in the past, I don’t think that many tanglers went to CZT seminars thinking that they might turn Zentangle into a career.
 Now, looking at all the changes that happened in 2020, I believe that many are.
-Don’t get me wrong – there’s nothing negative about that, it’s just different than it used to be.
+Don’t get me wrong – there’s nothing negative about that – working as a Certified Zentangle Teacher is just different than it used to be.

 CZT Business – Working as a Certified Zentangle Teacher